ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Additional Results

 \subsection{Visualization and Analysis}

-To better understand the training efficiency of E2O in comparison to traditional pessimistic offline RL algorithms, we compare the distribution of states generated by CQL, E2O-CQL in the online phase, and the distribution of states from the offline dataset.
-To visualize the results clearly, we plot the distribution with t-Distributed Stochastic Neighbor Embedding (t-SNE) \cite{hinton2002stochastic}.
-The results are shown in \cref{Fig:tsne}, it can be found that both the distribution of E2O-CQL states and CQL states bear some similarity to the distribution of offline states.
+To better understand the training efficiency of ENOTO in comparison to traditional pessimistic offline RL algorithms, we compare the distribution of states generated by CQL, ENOTO-CQL in the online phase, and the distribution of states from the offline dataset.
+To visualize the results clearly, we plot the distribution with t-Distributed Stochastic Neighbor Embedding (t-SNE)~\cite{hinton2002stochastic}.
+The results are shown in Fig.~\ref{Fig:tsne}, it can be found that both the distribution of ENOTO-CQL states and CQL states bear some similarity to the distribution of offline states.
 However, the online states accessed by CQL are located on the edge of the offline area, but most still overlap with the offline states.
-On the other hand, the online states accessed by E2O-CQL deviate further from the offline states.
-With our ensemble-based design for optimistic exploration, E2O empowers the offline agent to explore more states beyond those contained in the offline dataset.
+On the other hand, the online states accessed by ENOTO-CQL deviate further from the offline states.
+With our ensemble-based design for optimistic exploration, ENOTO empowers the offline agent to explore more states beyond those contained in the offline dataset.
 This capability allows for swift adaptation to online environments and facilitates rapid performance improvement.